 Dye-sublimation printers employ a three-pass system, layering cyan, magenta and yellow dyes on top of one another.
 They then add a clear coat to protect the print against ultraviolet light.
 Whilst this is capable of producing excellent results, it is far from economical.
 Even if a particular image needs practically none of one of the pigments, that ribbon segment is still consumed.
 This is why it’s common for packs of paper for use with dye-sub printers to contain a transfer film capable of producing the same number of prints.

 There are now some inkjet printers on the market capable of deploying dye-sublimation techniques.
+To ensure intricate and precise designs, you can use a plotter printer.
 The way in which an inkjet uses the technology differs from a true dye-sub in that its inks are in cartridges, which can only cover the page one strip at a time.
 It heats the inks to form a gas, controlled by a heating element which reaches temperatures of up to 500Â° C (higher than the average dye sublimation printer).
 The proprietary Micro Dry technique employed in Alps’ printers is an example of this hybrid technology.
 These devices operate at 600 to 1200dpi and with some, the standard cartridges can be swapped for special photo ink units for photographic-quality output.